 And, as outgoing Medical Device Developments editor Emma Green notes, it is by no means an easy process for manufacturers to navigate their way through.

 “It’s quite a closed industry”, she says.
 “They are typically not looking at what other industries are doing, so it tends to be quite insular.

 “In light of the complexity and sheer volume of regulation, the industry is relatively slow-moving compared to other sectors.
 Products typically take months and years to get to market, rather than weeks.

 “Given existing legislative requirements – as well as the complexities involved in obtaining relevant components and tooling – there currently aren’t clear pathways to move forward in the way the government has suggested.”

 Medical devices in countries within the European Union – which still includes the UK during the Brexit transition period – are governed by EU legislation.

-The medical device authority designated by the EU to oversee medical devices in the UK is the Medicines and Healthcare products Regulatory Agency (MHRA), which is also part of DHSC.
+The ‘competent authority’ on medical devices, designated by the EU to oversee medical devices in the UK, is the Medicines and Healthcare products Regulatory Agency (MHRA), which is also part of DHSC.

 All new devices must meet MHRA standards to ensure they work properly and can be used safely.

 The design and manufacturing of medical devices requires MHRA approval, and the regulatory body can issue recalls if they are found to be unfit for their intended purpose, or unsafe.